-This training series is open to campus investigators, police, administrators and staff, counselors, and advocates in each region.
-The series focuses primarily on sexual violence prevention and response on campuses.
-Each training has a special focus to prepare attendees to handle needs specific to their area.
-Training topics include: understanding sexual assault and trauma, federal and state laws governing school response to sexual assault, non-school legal options for student survivors, sexual assault prevention, working with underserved populations, and other special topics.
+Due to Covid-19, this training series, formally called the Regional Campus Training Series, has moved online.
+MCASA will offer one virtual training each month during the academic year.
+This series is free and open to campus investigators, police, administrators and staff, counselors, and advocates that work with student sexual assault survivors.
+The series focuses primarily on sexual violence prevention and response on college and university campuses.
+Training topics include: federal and state laws governing school response to sexual assault, sexual assault prevention, the neurobiology of trauma, and working with underserved student populations.

 MCASA provides training to our statewide network of college staff and other professionals that work collectively to prevent violence and respond to the needs of survivors on Maryland campuses.
 The College Consortium provides universities with the opportunity to develop effective, comprehensive, and inclusive prevention and response programs to help schools serve their diverse student populations.
 Trainings for members

 of the consortium, including our yearly College Symposium, help colleges build a network with other colleges, local rape crisis centers, and other organizations to share and build successful prevention strategies and resources.
 If your school is interested in becoming a member of the College Consortium, please click here.